 The CLS Scholarship provides fully-funded, group-based intensive language instruction and structured cultural enrichment activities overseas each summer for US undergraduate and graduate students at one of several summer institute locations.
 Currently, there are Summer Institutes in Azerbaijan, Bangladesh, China, Egypt, India, Indonesia, Japan, Jordan, Korea, Morocco, Oman, Russia, Turkey, but interested students should check the website for updates.
 Typically, students receive about 20 hours per week of classroom instruction and participate in extensive community engagement activities.
 Some programs (where students arrive with prior language knowledge) require that students use only the host language.
 Housing situations range from home stays to hotels.
 Applicants should check the CLS website for details about each placement.

 All CLS Program costs are covered for participants including: travel to and from the student's U.S. home city and program location, a mandatory Washington, D.C. pre-departure orientation, applicable visa fees, room, board, group-based intensive language instruction, program-sponsored travel within country, and all entrance fees for CLS Program cultural enhancement activities.
 Please note that U.S. passport fees will not be paid by the scholarship, and you will be required to cover transportation to and from your U.S. home address and the airport for CLS Program travel.
-Selected applicants must have a U.S. passport valid through 2015 with at least two blank visa pages by early February 2014.
+Please see CLS website for visa stipulations.

 Applicants must have/be:

 - US citizens, enrolled in a US degree-granting undergraduate or graduate program at time of application